mtzfactory/nango/docs/docs/build-integrations/create-integration.md

 An action represents any piece of work that involves one or multiple interactions with the 3rd-party API.
 In our case here, we want our action to post a message on Slack.

-Later, you might want to create more actions for your slack integration, for instance one to read all public channnels or one to react to messages where your bot gets mentioned.
+Later, you might want to create more actions for your slack integration, for instance one to read all public channels or one to react to messages where your bot gets mentioned.
 You can have as many actions as you want in one integration, in fact our [best-practices](understand-nango/framework-overview.md#actionBestPractices) advise you keep each action small and focused.
 For more details on how Actions and Integrations work together check out our [Nango Framework Overview](understand-nango/framework-overview.md).

 For now, navigate to the Slack integration directory:
 ```bash